Ted Sorensen: Personal life

 He was married three times.
 His first marriage, in 1949, was to Camilla Palmer.
 The couple had three sons: Eric, Steven, and Philip.
 They later divorced.
 In 1964, he married Sara Elbery.
 That marriage also ended in divorce.
 In 1969, Sorensen married Gillian Martin of the United Nations Foundation.
 They had a daughter, Juliet Sorensen, and remained married until Sorensen's death.

 On February 25, 2010, he received the National Humanities Medal for 2009 in a ceremony in the East Room of the White House.
 He was awarded the medal for "Advancing our understanding of modern American politics.
 As a speechwriter and adviser to President Kennedy, he helped craft messages and policies, and later gave us a window into the people and events that made history."

 Death

-On October 31, 2010, Sorensen died at NewYork-Presbyterian Hospital in New York City of complications from a stroke he suffered the previous week.
+On October 31, 2010, Sorensen died at the age of 82 at NewYork-Presbyterian Hospital in New York City of complications from a stroke he suffered the previous week.